IviriusCommunity/Rebound/.github/README.md

     <img src="https://img.shields.io/discord/1137161703000375336?label=Discord&color=7289da" alt="Discord" /></a>
 </p>-->

-**Windows 11 done right.** Rebound is a comprehensive enhancement project designed to modernize Windows 11 by replacing legacy Win32 applications with consistent, native WinUI 3 alternatives.
+**Modernizing Windows 11 the right way.** Rebound is a comprehensive enhancement project designed to modernize Windows 11 by replacing legacy Win32 applications with consistent, native WinUI 3 alternatives.
 It delivers a unified experience without modifying system files, ensuring proper stability, compatibility, and security.

+---

+## 🤔 General Information

+Rebound is a modern enhancement layer for Windows 11, combining a suite of WinUI 3 applications into a unified modding experience.
+Instead of modifying system files or using intrusive patches, Rebound offers standalone, first-party apps that integrate cleanly with the operating system.

+All official Rebound apps are included in this repository and can be installed individually using Rebound Hub, a dedicated app that manages the entire ecosystem.
+Each app is built to function independently, but together they form a consistent and future-friendly alternative to legacy Windows components.

+> [!NOTE]
+> Rebound uses its own lightweight mod runtime, built on low-level hooks, Image File Execution Options (IFEO), and icon overrides to replace legacy Win32 apps in a non-invasive way.
+It **does not** patch or modify system files, ensuring maximum compatibility and safety.

+## 🎁 Getting started

+1. **Download Rebound Hub** online [on GitHub](https://github.com/IviriusCommunity/ReboundHub/releases/latest) (download `ReboundHubInstaller.exe`).
+2. **Run the Installer**: Follow the on-screen instructions to install Rebound Hub.
+3. **Launch Rebound Hub** : go to `Rebound`, press `Enable Rebound`, and start exploring!

+## 🧰 Apps list

 _Included in Rebound:_
 - **Defragment and Optimize Drives**